infinilabs/zipora/SIMD_OPTIMIZATION_SUMMARY.md

 - `/benches/simd_rank_select_bench.rs` - Performance benchmark suite
 - `/SIMD_OPTIMIZATION_SUMMARY.md` - This summary document

-The SIMD optimization implementation represents a significant advancement in the performance capabilities of the infini-zip succinct data structures, providing cutting-edge hardware acceleration while maintaining the safety and compatibility guarantees expected from a Rust implementation.
+The SIMD optimization implementation represents a significant advancement in the performance capabilities of the zipora succinct data structures, providing cutting-edge hardware acceleration while maintaining the safety and compatibility guarantees expected from a Rust implementation.